aaronbloomfield/ics/hws/hw-rsa.md

 methods will be used to test your code.
 If they don't work properly, then NONE of your other methods will work.
 Our unit tests, which we use to evaluate your code, will call these to convert back and forth.
-So if they arent't working properly, then you will likely end up with a zero on the assignment.
+So if they are not working properly, then you will likely end up with a zero on the assignment.
 Thus, please implement them first, and test them to make sure they work properly.
 And you should use them in your `encrypt()` and `decrypt()` methods, of course.